Past Intern Bios

 Shea FallickShea Fallick is an Albuquerque native who earned his degree in Math and Economics from Emory University.
 His interest in government began in high school with his tenure as a councilman on the Albuquerque Mayor’s Youth Advisory Council, where he worked to strengthen the youth voice in city politics and increase youth engagement in civic service.
 Shea spent two summers as a State Intern at Senator Tom Udall’s Albuquerque office, where he conducted policy research, relayed community feedback and insights to the Senator’s staff, and helped constituents navigate federal programs.
 After interning with Think New Mexico, Shea was selected as a 2018 Venture for America fellow, a highly selective fellowship that pairs recent college graduates with start-ups in underrepresented tech cities throughout the United States.
 As part of that fellowship, Shea worked in Baltimore at Alliance Data as a Data Scientist and pursued his love of urban policy through a fellowship with the Central Maryland Transportation Alliance.
 He is currently working in Atlanta as a Product Manager at PadSplit, an affordable housing start-up.

 Shannon FonsecaShannon Fonseca grew up in Santa Fe and graduated first in her class from Albuquerque Academy in 2016.
 She now is studying Political Science at New York University Abu Dhabi.
 In 2018, Shannon took time off to complete a 6,000-mile bike tour of the United States and Canada, and then to intern with Think New Mexico before returning to school.
 She has volunteered with migrant communities in both Albuquerque and Abu Dhabi and has been heavily involved in NYUAD’s environmental club, Ecoherence.
 She also interned for Congresswoman Michelle Lujan Grisham and worked as a peer tutor in the university writing center.
-After college, Shannon hopes to attend law school and live and work in New Mexico.
+Long-term, Shannon hopes to attend law school and live and work in New Mexico.

 Josue GandarillaJosue “Joshua” Gandarilla grew up in Sunland Park, NM and graduated from New Mexico State University as Outstanding Graduating Senior for the Government Department in May of 2019.
 During his time at NMSU, Joshua founded a nonpartisan voter registration and education organization, the NMSU Council of Collegiate Voters (NMSU CCV).
 Through the NMSU CCV, Joshua worked closely with the Doña Ana County Clerk’s Office and participated in multiple events as a student panelist alongside college professors and Senator Tom Udall.
 Joshua is also a certified legal and medical English/Spanish interpreter.
-He is currently earning his JD from the University of Oregon School of Law and plans to use his law degree to continue helping those in his community and state.
+He went on to earn his JD from the University of Oregon School of Law and plans to use his law degree to continue helping those in his community and state.

 Shane GilbertShane Gilbert grew up in Albuquerque and graduated from Albuquerque Academy in 2012.
 As a freshman at the University of New Mexico, Shane coached the Albuquerque Academy debate team and interned with the coordinated campaign of Michelle Lujan Grisham for Congress and Martin Heinrich for Senate.
 He later worked for Emerge New Mexico, which seeks to address the underrepresentation of women in state politics.
 After his freshman year, Shane transferred to Davidson College, where he earned a degree in Political Science & History.
 Shane is currently teaching Social Studies at MESA Charter High School in Brooklyn.